Why People Are Moving To Australia In 2020?

 Moving back to Australia

 Around two million Australians and New Zealanders live and work overseas, but thanks to strong economic and job prospects, many are considering moving back.

 One million citizens aim to return to Australia and New Zealand

-Almost half (47%) of the one million or so Australian citizens living abroad definitely intend to return to the country, according to an Expat Insights survey.
+Almost half (47%) of the one million or so Australian citizens living abroad intend to return to their the country, according to an Expat Insights survey.
 This is particularly true of Australians and New Zealanders in the UK, where Brexit uncertainty is leading them to question whether they would be better off back home.

 Going Home seminar series

 The Australia-United Kingdom Chamber of Commerce held two special seminars entitled Going Home: Making the Decision and Going Home: Making the Move, to help bring together expertise, advice and top tips for Aussies and Kiwis who are considering moving back to Australia and New Zealand.

 Among the expert speakers at the event hosted by the Australian-UK Chamber, Commonwealth Bank of Australia, and Kea New Zealand, was Dan Barker, Halo Financial’s Head of Private Client.
 Other partners helping Australians and New Zealanders to make the move overseas included pensions specialist, BDH Sterling, recruiter, Robert Walters and software tools provider, Atlassian.